ef81sp/ime-vs-input-keyboard-shortcut/slides.md

 <VCaptions
   :en-captions="[
-    'I introduce an example of IME user experience.', 'type &quot;hashi&quot; in alphabet and hit space key to see the suggestions.', 'IME displays a list of candidate characters, like', '橋 (means bridge),',
+    'I introduce an example of IME user experience.', 'type in alphabet &quot;hashi&quot; and hit space key to see the suggestions.', 'IME displays a list of candidate characters, such as', '橋 (means bridge),',
     '箸 (means chopsticks),',
     '端 (means edge)',